Skip to main content

 11. Provide funding to local governments to translate materials and forms and provide technical interpretation services.

-The following case studies, drawn from experiences of child care providers and architects, offer tangible examples of the challenges faced in starting or expanding child care facilities.
+The report includes case studies, drawn from experiences of child care providers and architects, to offer real-life examples of the challenges faced in starting or expanding child care facilities.

-The case studies presented below were identified through engagement with the work group and community outreach with providers and underscore the range and depth of barriers to expanding access to child care in Oregon.
+The case studies were identified through engagement with the work group and community outreach with providers and underscore the range and depth of barriers to expanding access to child care in Oregon.

 Engagement